What About Stevia?

 How Safe is it?

-While there were a few studies that showed that rebaudioside and other glycosides in Stevia had the potential to cause cancers, these studies have mostly be debunked.
+While studies show that rebaudioside and other glycosides in Stevia had the potential to cause cancers, these studies have mostly be debunked.
 Most toxicology tests show that it causes no harm in laboratory testing.

 Stevia itself has been shown to actually help improve insulin sensitivity, thereby having the potential to prevent conditions such as diabetes and metabolic syndrome.